Nike-Inc/koheesio/README.md

 - [Apache Airflow](https://airflow.apache.org/docs/): A platform to programmatically author, schedule and monitor workflows.
 Unlike Koheesio, it focuses on managing complex computational workflows.
 - [Luigi](https://luigi.readthedocs.io/): A Python module that helps you build complex pipelines of batch jobs.
 It is more focused on workflow orchestration compared to Koheesio.
-- [Databricks Workflows](https://docs.databricks.com/data-engineering/pipelines/index.html): A set of tools for building, debugging, deploying, and running Apache Spark workflows on Databricks.
+- [Databricks Workflows](https://www.databricks.com/product/workflows): A set of tools for building, debugging, deploying, and running Apache Spark workflows on Databricks.
 - [Prefect](https://docs.prefect.io/): A new workflow management system, designed for modern infrastructure and powered by the open-source Prefect Core workflow engine.
 It is more focused on workflow orchestration and management compared to Koheesio.
 - [Snakemake](https://snakemake.readthedocs.io/en/stable/): A workflow management system that uses a Python-style language for defining workflows.
 While it's powerful for creating complex workflows, Koheesio's focus on modularity and reusability might make it easier to build, test, and maintain your data pipelines.
 - [Dagster](https://docs.dagster.io/): A data orchestrator for machine learning, analytics, and ETL.
 It's more focused on orchestrating and visualizing data workflows compared to Koheesio.
 - [Ploomber](https://ploomber.readthedocs.io/): A Python library for building robust data pipelines.
 In some ways it is similar to Koheesio, but has a very different API design more focused on workflow orchestration.
-- [Daggit](https://daggit.readthedocs.io/): A Python library for creating and executing Directed Acyclic Graphs (DAGs).
-It is more focused on DAG execution compared to Koheesio.
 - [Pachyderm](https://docs.pachyderm.com/): A data versioning, data lineage, and workflow system running on Kubernetes.
 It is more focused on data versioning and lineage compared to Koheesio.
-- [Argo](https://argoproj.github.io/argo/): An open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
+- [Argo](https://argoproj.github.io/): An open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
 Unlike Koheesio, it requires Kubernetes for deployment.

 #### Others
   The libraries listed under this section offer a variety of unique functionalities, from parallel and distributed